sadig2/knowledge/i3/regolith.md

 ## if tearing in regolith try to login into Wayland

-## Chose america when installing ubuntu not to experience repo mirror erro
+## Chose america when installing ubuntu not to experience repo mirror error